 - Improved tools you can use to estimate how much you pay for health care, including the Price-a-DrugSM tool

 - Enhanced our phone services and updated our provider on-line tools for improved workflow

 - We surveyed members in the Aetna Case Management program.
-They told us that their health had improved because of the program.1
+They told us that the program has helped them better manage their health.1

 - We surveyed members in the Aetna Disease Management program.
-They told us that they learned valuable information and feel more productive at home or work because of the program.2
+They told us that the program helped them learn the importance of taking medication as prescribed.2

 - We also: